 Hey Beast, your blog is light.

-Real, raw and mind opener.
+Real, raw, and a mind opener.

 Going straight to the point: I am a romantic man.
-The kind of man who turn a war zone into the safest place so the man he loves can feel loved, warm and secure.
+The kind of man who turns a war zone into the safest place so the man he loves can feel loved, warm and secure.

 I have overcome so many stuff that I don’t like about myself so I can be the best team player with my partner.
-Except for this one: I can stop doing random hook ups, I can’t stop cheating.
+Except for this one: I can stop doing random hookups, I can’t stop cheating.

 I love him, I really f*****ing do I just can’t stop.

 I am on my way to buy him flowers as later we will cook together.